setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

 }
 ```

-View is Scene, Unity hierarchy.
-View to Presenter associates by Unity Engine on initialize.
-XxxAsObservable is created a Signal simply, no overhead.
-SubscribeToText and SubscribeToInteractable(like Command) is simple binding like helper.
-There are simple tools but very powerful.
-It is natural for Unity and achieve maximum performance and clean architecture.
+A View is a scene, that is a Unity hierarchy.
+Views are associated with Presenters by the Unity Engine on initialize.
+The XxxAsObservable methods make creating event signals simple, without any overhead.
+SubscribeToText and SubscribeToInteractable are simple binding-like helpers.
+These may be simple tools, but they are very powerful.
+They feel natural in the Unity environment and provide high performance and a clean architecture.

 ![](StoreDocument/MVRP_Loop.png)

-V -> RP -> M -> RP -> V completely connected in reactive.
-UniRx provides all adaptor method/classes.
-Of course you can use with other MVVM(or MV*) framework.
+V -> RP -> M -> RP -> V completely connected in a reactive way.
+UniRx provides all of the adaptor methods and classes, but other MVVM(or MV*) frameworks can be used instead.
 UniRx/ReactiveProperty is only simple toolkit.

-Again, mentions about ObservableTriggers.
-ObservableTriggers converts Unity event as Observable.
-It's user events, you can compose MV(R)P pattern.
-For exampe, `ObservableEventTrigger` converts uGUI events to Observable.
+GUI programming also benefits from ObservableTriggers.
+ObservableTriggers convert Unity events to Observables, so the MV(R)P pattern can be composed using them.
+For example, `ObservableEventTrigger` converts uGUI events to Observable:

 ```csharp
 var eventTrigger = this.gameObject.AddComponent<ObservableEventTrigger>();